Rejuvenating and energising, evening primrose was traditionally referred to as the

 Or maybe you have noticed the odd fine line appearing of late?

-Then evening primrose may just be the power flower for you – its the skin savior for minimising many a skin concern, especially during hormonal times.
+Then evening primrose may be the power flower for you – its the skin saviour for minimising many a skin concern, especially during hormonal times.

 So what is all the fuss about?